aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 var result = (d + c) + (a + b);
 ```

+With considering two ways of calculating above, it's apparently that the second way is faster.
+Why?
+That's because each adding of the first way has relied on the result of previous step, while tasking of adding `c` and `d` is completely isolated from adding `a` and `b`.
+Therefore, the second way has saved some time by executing them in parallel.

-> It's asynchronous, but remember that it does not mean to use multiple threads.
+> Even if it is asynchronous, to remember that it does not mean to use multiple threads.